2020-2021 Dress Code

 **Any infraction considered serious by the Code of Conduct, such as bullying, weapons, fighting, gangs, etc., will be handled by an administrator or the School Resource Officer and the student will not be afforded the opportunity to handle his/her infraction by working with the Choice Program.
 These types of infractions will result in suspension out of school and possible arrest.
 Ridge Community High School has a Zero Tolerance Policy for these types of behaviors.

 Attendance: Students need to be in school each day.
 If not, he/she may be withdrawn from school.
 Students should obtain an excused note for doctor’s appointments and present to the secretary in the main office (from the courtyard area).
 Parent notes are not accepted for appointments.

 - Checking In: Students who are tardy to school are required to go to the Choice Program.
 If returning from an appointment, students need to provide a doctor’s note at main office entrance in front and return to class with approved slip.

 - Checking Out: Only the names on the emergency card can check students out of school.
 We will require photo identification for checking students out of school.
 Parents/guardians should come to the main office entrance to check students out.
 WE WILL NOT CHECK STUDENTS OUT OF SCHOOL AFTER 1:30 P.M.

-Student IDs: All students will be issued an ID and a Ridge Community High School lanyard and must wear or have IDs available at all times.
+Student IDs: All students will be issued an ID and must wear or have IDs available at all times.
 Students will be required to use these IDs for lunch, media services, school events, restroom privileges, etc. Students MUST have ID to leave class.